CISecurity/CCPA-Docs/docs/Configuration Guide.md

 Note that the 32-bit and 64-bit JRE paths are those installed in step 4 under the **Create CIS Share on the CIS Hosting Server** section above.

 	SET JavaMaxMemoryMB=2048
 Indicate the maximum amount of memory CIS-CAT will allocate for execution.
 The default is 2048 MB.
-When executing with 32-bit versions of the JRE, this value can be set to a maximum of 2048 MB.
+When executing with 32-bit versions of the JRE, this value should be set to a maximum of 1024 MB.
+This value may need to be lower depending on other processes running on the machine.
 64-bit JRE’s may allocate as much memory as is required, limited by the available memory of machines invoking CIS-CAT.

 	SET CisCatPath=Assessor-CLI
 Set the CisCatPath value to the location, relative to the network share, of the installed version of CIS-CAT.
 For example, the value above indicates the path to CIS-CAT is `\\NETWORK_SHARE\CIS\Assessor-CLI`.